 Especially if you’re going for a really heavy lift or a PR and when you’re really focused on actually doing the lift.
-Hitting the rack would waste so much energy and willpower of an athlete 🤮 that it can really sabotage you going forward.
+Hitting the rack would waste so much energy and willpower of a lifter 🤮 that it can really sabotage you going forward.

-When you take a look at the shaft of a squat bar, you’re typically looking at somewhere between 32 to 35 millimeters compared to a normal bar that’s somewhere between 24 and 26 mm.
+When you take a look at the shaft of a squat bar, you’re typically looking at somewhere between 32 to 35 millimeters of shaft diameter compared to a normal bar that’s somewhere between 24 and 26 mm.

-You might be more sweaty💦 and you have that knurling digging down into your back and when you have that thicker bar on your back that really gets set pretty well.
+You might be more sweaty💦 and you have that knurling digging down into your back and when you have that thicker bar on your back that really gets settle pretty well.

-That’s an issue I’ve seen with some of these other bars or if you’ve squatted with the power bar which might have center knurling but there are still some smooth parts of the bar on the shaft that can lead to slipping.
+That’s an issue I’ve seen with some of these other gym barbells or if you’ve squatted with the powerlifting bar which might have center knurling but there are still some smooth parts of the bar on the shaft that can STILL lead to slipping. 🤷

-And even when you take a look at some of the other squat bars that might not have a fully knurl shaft like the Texas squat bar the ISF squat bar strong-arm squat bar the center knurling portion is actually wider than you’d find on a power bar 🦍 or if you’re coming from something like an Olympic bar which doesn’t have any knurling whatsoever in the center you can really feel that in difference.
+And even when you take a look at some of the other squat bars that might not have a fully knurl shaft like the Texas squat bar the ISF squat bar strong-arm squat bar the center knurling portion is actually wider than you’d find on a powerlifting bar 🦍

 I could potentially be a little bit off-center otherwise, so I can always make sure with this Center knurl mark and I’m always in the center where I need to be obvious to set myself up for as much success as possible.

-➡️ You will also notice though there are two other knurl marks right here for rings and what this is actually going to do is denote where on a typical barbell the knurling would start. 😄
+➡️ You will also notice in some bars there are 2 other knurl marks for rings and what this is actually going to do is denote where on a typical barbell the knurling would start. 😄

 💭 This just gives you another guide point that if you usually used to grip where the knurling starts to set up, this is just an easier way to go about doing it.